minanew12/2024-05-pooltogether-judging/README.md

 The protocol team fixed this issue in the following PRs/commits: https://github.com/GenerationSoftware/pt-v5-prize-pool/pull/117

+**10xhash**

+Fixed
+Documentation is updated to `draws that can pass` from `draws that can be missed` to match with the implementation and a minimum value of 2 draws is enforced

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

 # Issue M-3: Price formula in `TpdaLiquidationPair._computePrice()` does not account for a jump in liquidatable balance